-Cabin in the Woods is an innovative housing program for homeless veterans being built on 11 wooded acres surrounding TOGUS.
+Cabin in the Woods is an supportive housing community for homeless veterans and their families.
+It is being built on 11 wooded acres surrounding TOGUS.
+Opening in 2017.

 Eight thousand Maine veterans live in poverty.
 One in ten is homeless.
 These statistics need to change.
 We have been working tirelessly to find ways to shelter and care for the men and women who have served our country.

-We are proud to announce that Volunteers of America Northern New England has received funding that will allow us to build our Cabin in the Woods program.
-It's the first project of its kind in the state of Maine, and the only program in Maine that will assist homeless male and female veterans, as well as their families.
+We are proud to announce that Volunteers of America Northern New England has received funding that will allow us to build our Cabin in the Woods Community.
+It's the first project of its kind in the state of Maine, and the only program in Maine that will house homeless male and female veterans, as well as their families.

 We will be constructing 21 energy-efficient, ADA accessible residential cabins (16 one bedroom and 5 two bedroom), with special attention to maintaining a rustic, wooded, private setting for each.
 Also on site will be a two bedroom cabin for office and community space.